-Lecturer: Dr. Marko Prokić, Department of Physiology, Institute for Biological Research "Siniša Stanković" - National Institute of the Republic of Serbia, University of BelgradeTime: Thursday, 16th October 2025, 13.00Venue: IBISS Library
+Lecturer: Dr. Marko Mirč, Department of Evolutionary Biology, Institute for Biological Research "Siniša Stanković" - National Institute of the Republic of Serbia, University of BelgradeTime: Thursday, 25th December 2025, 13.00Venue: IBISS Library

 All news and events